NICC extends online-only classes through end of semester, plans 'virtual' commencement

 Student support services, including advising, counseling and financial aid, are available via email, video conference or phone.

-The release also stated that NICC officials have donated all of the school's personal protective equipment, including masks and gloves, to health care providers during the outbreak.
+The release also stated that NICC officials have donated all of the school’s personal protective equipment, including masks and gloves, to health care providers.